 We're big fans of Markdown, the text-editing language that enables you to format, annotate, classify and link as you type with the minimum of fuss, and the superb WriteMonkey makes good use of it.

 This free program delivers an incredibly stripped-down user interface that's considerably more powerful than it looks.
-There's an excellent outliner, automatic syntax highlighting and file organisation, and although Markdown takes a bit of getting used to, you'll be very glad you made the effort.
+There's an excellent outliner, automatic syntax highlighting and file organisation, and although markdown takes a bit of getting used to, you'll be very glad you made the effort.

-A fully-featured alternative to Microsoft Word, completely free
+A fully-featured free alternative to Microsoft Word

 One of its most useful features is the LibreOffice Template Center, where you'll find templates for all kinds of content.